I Love My Daughterbydavidmcman©

 Carrie is really beautiful, but I am sure any father would say that about his daughter.
-The thing is, the way she has been acting, and I mean talking in that little child's voice and seeming so timid has been really challenging for me.
+The thing is, the way she has been acting so timid has been really challenging for me.
 I just want to help her to feel less sad about everything.
-She's so petite and to hear her talk to me in that quiet baby whisper makes me feel so sad.
-I mean, not only does she look young, she acts young too.
+To hear her talk to me in that quiet timid whisper makes me feel so sad.

 Sometimes I call her "My Baby" or "Little Carrie" and maybe I shouldn't.
 But that's what I've always called her and I can tell she likes it.
 I asked her about it just last week.
-I told her that I realized that she was probably getting too old for me to keep calling her the same little pet names I had been using since she was a little girl.
-She told me not to worry and that she truly loved it when I called her "My Little Baby."
+I told her that I realized that she was probably getting too old for me to keep calling her the same little pet names.
+She told me not to worry and that she truly loved it when I called her "My Baby."
 I really felt relieved when she told me it was okay to call her by the same cute nicknames that I've used all her life.

 My daughter has this amazing light red hair that she always keeps pulled back in a modest ponytail Her skin is really pale with a few pink freckles around her nose.
-She's really tiny, probably not even five feet tall, but at the same time she seems sort of gangly, like she hasn't figured out how to be comfortable in her body yet.
+She's short, probably just five feet tall, but at the same time she seems sort of gangly, like she hasn't figured out how to be comfortable in her body yet.

 Her most striking feature is her great big blue eyes.
 They are so beautiful and so expressive.
 Sometimes I see such neediness in the way she looks at me and it really breaks my heart.
 She is just so timid and nervous, and as her father, I can't help but feel a deep sense of concern.
 Whenever she looks up at me with those big adorable eyes all I want to do is give her some relief from her sadness.
-She has such a childlike innocence and it makes me feel so devoted and protective.
+She has such an innocent way about her, and it makes me feel so devoted and protective.

 The winter was long and gray, and now it's finally summer again.
 She came up to me and timidly asked me if we could go swimming together.
 There is a pretty little pond near our house, a small lake really.
 We used to spend a lot of time there.
 It's an easy walk on a path through the woods behind our house.
 Neither of us has been there in the last few years, mostly because it brings back too many memories of her mother.
 At first I didn't know if I wanted to go back to that spot, but she asked so sweetly that I couldn't help but say yes.